 Luckily, both melatonin and hypnotic sleep medications are effective treatments.
 Melatonin can improve subjective sleep ratings, meaning people who take it often say they feel more well-rested.
 Hypnotic sleeping medications improve both sleep duration and quality if taken around the appropriate bedtime (22).

-8Sleep supplements can assist with shift work or other strange working hours.
+8Sleep aids can assist with shift work or other strange working hours.
 Research suggests that insomnia is a huge part of sleep difficulty that many shift workers experience (23).

 If you work a night shift or have working hours that extend beyond the normal 9-to-5, insomnia may be affecting you.
 As such, using sleep aids or supplements can improve sleep and work performance at the same time, even in the face of an uneven work schedule.